12. Delivery of a foal

 Of all of the deviant presentations of foals at birth, the crouch is the most treacherous in my opinion.
 The delivery initially runs smoothly.
 Things do not stagnate until halfway through the birth process.
 Everyone’s natural reaction at that point is to help the mare by pulling on the front legs of the foal.
-Moreover, this deviant position is so rare that no one would suspect it: I had only one more case in my practice.
-That other mare was found lying down in the stable with a half born dead foal.
+Moreover, this deviant position is so rare that no one would suspect it: I had only one other case in my practice.
+That mare was found lying down in the stable with a half born dead foal.
 The monitoring system had failed and so the situation continued through the night.
 Only one of the small hooves of the foal was caught behind the edge of the pelvis.
 The deviant presentation had come about spontaneously.
 The repositioning and delivery went smoothly in that case as well, but the mare could no longer stand: the nerves in her pelvis had been constricted for too long.
 After three days of intensive care, including having the mare hoisted up twice a day by the fire department, the situation did not improve.
 That mare was then slaughtered.

 How it ends

 The mare at the riding stable was treated with an anti-inflammatory agent.
 It prevents the swelling of tissue and it also relieves pain.
 Nevertheless, the mare groaned as she urinated and defecated and her walk was staggered.
 She was carefully walked a few times a day and then given a cold shower under her tail: that whole area was swollen and warm.
 The mare made a complete recovery within a few weeks.

 © Leo Rogier Verberne